mattiapitossi/payments-engine-rs/README.md

 ## Develop

-A Justfile is provided for simplify the development, run `just check` for checking format and a security audit of deps
+A `Justfile` is provided for simplify the development, run `just check` for checking format and run security audit of deps